 - Prior to start-up, check for any damage caused by past usage, fasteners loosened through vibration, or fuel leakage.

-- Likewise, don't use string trimmers (or mowers) when the grass is wet, lest you slip.
+- Don't use string trimmers (or mowers) when the grass is wet (you could slip).

 - A slower, measured swinging motion is safer than a faster, unrestrained motion.

 - Keep the string head below waist level as you swing the trimmer.

 - It's easier to operate string trimmers with the proper form if you stay balanced in your footwork.
 Don't over-extend your arms, which could cause you to lose your balance.
 Get into a rhythm and maintain it.